patrons - sponsors - partners 2022-2023

 Since the 2001-2002 season, SIG has supported the Orchestre de la Suisse Romande, which shares emotional, masterful performances in Geneva and around the world on tour.
 Our partnership with the OSR is part of our desire to promote classical music to a wide audience and participate in the dynamic energy of Geneva in line with our vocation as a corporate citizen.

-Art has no boundaries.
-It can be contemplated, listened to, touched, and experienced by all in as many ways as there are works.
-It does not differentiate by age, personality, or social environment, but rather the sensitivity and emotions of every individual.
+Art has the ability to engage mind, body and soul.
+It can be contemplated, heard, touched, felt and experienced by all, in as many forms as there are works.
+It does not differentiate by age, background or socioeconomic environment, rather reaches sensitivity and emotions of every unique individual.

-The lyrical arts, wonderfully promoted by the OSR for over 100 years, are widely appreciated by our communities.
+The lyrical arts, wonderfully performed by the OSR for over 100 years, are widely appreciated by our local communities.

-JTI's support of the OSR is most meaningful when our employees volunteer to accompany groups of the elderly, people with disabilities, or those who are not usually fortunate enough to have access to the concert halls or the Orchestra's performances, thus sharing a moment of warmth.
+JTI’s support of the OSR is most meaningful when our employees volunteer to accompany groups of elderly, people with disabilities, or those who are not usually fortunate enough to have access to the concert halls, thus sharing a moment of warmth.

-Far from being a utopia, access to art and culture for all is a sincere objective for JTI.
-We value classical music and are committed to the social inclusion of all communities.
+Access to art and culture is a sincere objective for JTI.
+We promote classical music and are committed to supporting the inclusive access to all communities.

 m3 GROUPE invests all its expertise and creativity in building Geneva’s influence.
-Its many areas of activity – from real estate, hotels, and restaurants, health and services – share a common ambition: to offer first-rate services, always respecting the values of excellence embodied by its President and Founder, Abdallah Chatila.
+Its many areas of activity – from real estate, hotels, and restaurants, health and services – share a common ambition: to offer first-rate services.

 The OSR is a globally recognised establishment and an integral part of Geneva’s cultural landscape.
 Its values of openness and universalism are perfectly aligned with the m3 GROUPE’s principles and vision, making m3’s commitment to the OSR a source of great pride.